 As soon as the need for life insurance exists, buy it right away.
 As you age, life insurance gets more expensive.

 4) Improve Your Health

-Insurance carriers look at many factors when determining your rates including your health.
+Insurance companies look at many factors when determining your rates including your health.
 The healthier you are, the cheaper your life insurance because, to be quite frank, there is less chance of you dying so the insurance company sees there is less chance that they would have to payout a death benefit.
-Whether you smoke cigarettes or not is a big factor in costs.
+Whether you smoke cigarettes or not is one of the biggest factor in costs.

 » Learn more: Being Healthy Can Save You Money on Life Insurance.

 Speaking of health, if you are healthy don’t buy a guaranteed issue policy—also referred to ask final expense life insurance, funeral insurance, burial insurance, or guaranteed whole life insurance.
 These policies require no medical exam, but have high premiums with a low death benefit payout.